ValidVibe/base-/README.md

 ## 🏗 Contract Architecture
 Modular design with separated core logic, storage, and interfaces.
 Shallow inheritance keeps contracts readable and auditable.
 Deployed and verified on Basescan.

+## 📄 Smart Contract Overview
+Core contracts handle protocol logic, token management, and access control.
+All contracts are written in Solidity ^0.8.20 and optimized for Base's gas model.